All processing happens locally in your browser — nothing is sent to any server

 What is a diff?

 A diff is a structured comparison between two pieces of text that highlights what was added, what was removed, and what stayed the same.
-Developers use it every day to review code changes, audit configuration drift, and reconcile two versions of a document.
+Developers use it every day to review code changes, audit configuration drift, and compare JSON or CSV files.

 This tool runs the comparison entirely in your browser using the jsdiff library.
 Nothing you paste or upload is sent to any server.